Multiclass Online Learnability under Bandit Feedback: Discussion and Open Questions

 \section{Discussion and Open Questions}

-In this paper, we revisited multiclass online learnability under bandit feedback and showed: (1) the BLdim, originally proposed by \cite{DanielyERMprinciple}, continues to characterize bandit online learnability even when $\mathcal{Y}$ is unbounded and (2) while SUC is necessary for bandit online learnability, it is not sufficient.
-Moving forward, there are still many interesting open questions.
+In this paper, we revisited multiclass online learnability under bandit feedback and showed that, when $\mathcal{Y}$ is unbounded: (1) the Bandit Littlestone dimension, originally proposed by \cite{DanielyERMprinciple}, continues to characterize bandit online learnability, and (2) while SUC is necessary for bandit online learnability, it is not sufficient.